RafaelSchubert/py-dician/README.md

 ## Suggestions

-I would thoroughly appreciate suggestions and reviews on ideas, mistakes and best practices.
+I would appreciate suggestions and reviews on ideas, mistakes and best practices.
 For that, you may mail me at rafael.schubert.campos@gmail.com.